 - Veteran’s Affairs Card

-or children from a multiple birth (triplets or more)
+- Or from a multiple birth – Triplets or more

-- are assessed as having delays in two or more areas for Kindergarten Inclusion Support Package (KIS)
+- is assessed as having delays in two or more areas for Kindergarten Inclusion Support Package (KIS) referred by:

-- hold a Child Disability Health Care Card
+- holds a Child Disability Health Care Card;

-- have an identified specific disability or development delay
+- is identified as having a specific disability or development delay.

 Children with a community connection